Starch crops for production of biofuels

 Cassava is an important food and feed crop in many tropical countries.
 It can also be cultivated on drier or poorer soils.
 Under good gowing conditions, yields can be as high as 150 tonnes/ha.
 Cassava contains circa 40 % of starch.
 China is a big promoter of cassava as biofuel feedstock.
-In Thailand, the amount of ethanol produced from cassava is expected to double to 3 million tonnes in 2014 [Source: Biofuels Digest].
+The USDA gain report published that in Thailand, the amount of ethanol produced from cassava was expected to double to 3 million tonnes in 2015.
 In October 2013, China New Energy Ltd announced a partnership with Sunbird Bioenergy Africa Ltd to build a cassva-to-bioenergy refinery in Nigeria (with a potential 9 more to follow).
 Mozambique also has a cassava-to-ethanol facility in operation.

 Sweet potatoes (Ipomoea batatas)

 Sweet potatoes can be cultivated in tropical or warm regions and offer relatively high ethanol yields since their starch content is about 70 %.
 The potential of sweet potatoes as a feedstock has been investigated for many decades [See Dehydrated Sweet Potatoes for Ethanol Production, Jump et al, 1944].
 A USDA study in 2008 suggested sweet potatoes may offer three times the yield of corn (in terms of ethanol per hectare).
 However, researchers at North Carolina State University have suggested that production costs of ethanol from sweet potato are "ten times those for corn".
 Worldwide, China is the biggest producer of sweet potatoes, and is active in their conversion to fuel ethanol [See High Performance Technologies for Ethanol Production from Sweet Potato, Zhao hai, Chengdu Institute of Biology].